rwaldron/idiomatic.js/readme.md

 ### Build & Deployment Process

-Projects _must_ include some generic means by which source can be compressed in preparation for production use.
-Preferably, Uglify.js via Node.js.
-Alternatively, Google Closure Compiler or YUI Compressor via js.jar are acceptable substitutes.
+Projects should always attempt to include some generic means by which source can be compressed in preparation for production use.
+A few popular and proven tools include: Uglify.js on Node.js, Google Closure Compiler on js.jar or YUI Compressor on js.jar.
 Choose one and support it.

+You can now find a functional, generic "build kit" in the /kit directory of this repository.
+Usage is easy: 1) copy the contents of /kits/ to a new working directory, 2) save your project .js file in the /src/ directory, 3) put the name of the project in "project.txt", 4) run "make" from command line.
+(Even easier directions: replace occurrences of "foo")

 ### Test Facility